Enjoy the historic Wentworth Trail or try the Wentworth Walk

 The Customs Office was constructed in c1884, replacing the first Customs building (constructed in c1864 and situated on the west side of the Darling River, near the bridge).
 This building remained an integral part of the busy Port of Wentworth up until the decline of the river trade in the 1890s.
 A Custom Officer was still operating from this site in 1912.
 It is now a private residence and during 2001, a commemorative plaque was placed on the house by the Australian Customs Authority.

 The first Rate Book in 1879 listed Mr WJ Holding as the owner of this property.
 In 1881 he developed it by building an iron shed, offices and two shops.
 Over the years the buildings had many uses.
 Mr Holding used the office in his capacity as Mayor, Coroner, Deputy Sheriff, J.P., Government Appraiser and as director of River Darling Navigation Co.
 The Gem Navigation Co was conducted here.
 Later Murray Shipping Ltd and the Shell Oil Co agencies operated from this corner.
 Various traders used the premises for a wide variety of purposes.
 Music lessons took place here and Wentworth’s first picture theatre, The Lyric, operated in the main buildings.
 Adelaide Street has been enhanced by the high heritage value of this property.
-The building has been refurbished and is now operating as Artback Australia Gallery & Cafe.

 The first tractor monument in the world was established by the people of Wentworth in honour of the TEA20 Harry Ferguson tractors’ involvement in the building of the massive levee banks that protected Wentworth against the devastating 1956 floods.
 The cairn of stones where the monument sits is set at the height which water would have inundated the town if the clay levee banks had not been constructed.
 “By God and by Fergie we beat the Flood!”